 Tri-County Telephone and WWCC, after years of working together, officially merged to become Tri-County Communications Cooperative (“TCC”).
 A single, merged company could be more efficient and function as a team than two companies just “working together”.

 TCC began offering free technology classes in the community.
 Since then, TCC has offered over 100 classes with total attendance over 1,000!
 We adopted the name “TCC-U” for “TCC University.”
-Topics have included Windows Basics, Computer Basics, Facebook, eBay, Wi-Fi, Digital Pictures, Digital Music, Using a DVR, iPad Basics, Kindle Fire Basics, Internet Security, and Netflix.
+Topics have included Windows Basics, Computer Basics, Facebook, eBay, Wi-Fi, Digital Pictures, Digital Music, Using a DVR, iPad Basics, Internet Security, Streaming, and more!

 Started “Fiber-To-The-Home”project of installing and connecting “fiber optic” lines to all homes in our phone exchanges.
 Fiber optic lines send data as light pulsing through tiny glass tubes.
 Fiber carries more data at faster speeds (by far) than existing technologies, allowing us to have better capacity for services and Internet speeds both now and for the future.
 Fiber also eliminates our need to provide and maintain separate lines for phone and cable tv services to the same location.